fastly/expressly/docs/docs/handling-data/search-params.md

 Search (query string) parameters can be accessed in the `req.query` object, which implements the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) interface.

-## Get the value of a search paramater
+## Get the value of a search parameter

 Use `req.query.get(key)` to get the first value associated with a given search parameter.
 If you need to check whether a parameter is set, use `*.query.has(name)`: